How to track time in GitLab

 You can track time using the timer or log time manually.
 You’ll see the time reported by each employee and its progress.

-Step 5: Track time via the Everhour browser extension
+Step 5: Track time via free browser extension

 You don't necessarily need to open GitLab or Everhour website.
 By clicking on the timer icon in the browser toolbar you can quickly start the timer, add time to any task, edit time or estimate, and more.